named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 ..
 EnableLimits

-NdnGlobalRoutingHelper
+GlobalRoutingHelper
 -----------------------

-To simplify FIB management in large topologies, ndnSIM contains a global routing controller (:ndnsim:`helper <NdnGlobalRoutingHelper>` and :ndnsim:`special interface <NdnGlobalRouter>`), similar in spirit to ``Ipv4GlobalRoutingHelper``.
+To simplify FIB management in large topologies, ndnSIM contains a global routing controller (:ndnsim:`helper <GlobalRoutingHelper>` and :ndnsim:`special interface <GlobalRouter>`), similar in spirit to ``Ipv4GlobalRoutingHelper``.

 There are several necessary steps, in order to take advantage of the global routing controller:

-* install :ndnsim:`special interfaces <NdnGlobalRouter>` on nodes
+* install :ndnsim:`special interfaces <GlobalRouter>` on nodes

    .. code-block:: c++

      NodeContainer nodes;
      ...
-     NdnGlobalRoutingHelper ndnGlobalRoutingHelper;
+     ndn::GlobalRoutingHelper ndnGlobalRoutingHelper;
      ndnGlobalRoutingHelper.Install (nodes);

-* specify which node exports which prefix using :ndnsim:`NdnGlobalRoutingHelper::AddOrigins`
+* specify which node exports which prefix using :ndnsim:`GlobalRoutingHelper::AddOrigins`

    .. code-block:: c++